SPARC-FAIR-Codeathon/SPARClet/README.md

     _get_data1: stores annotaion data in self.data

 ### Build_map class
+    __init__: this is the function that calls the class itself. the parameters it takes in are the server url and the tag.
+The tag is the index in the list of image layers in the server, to determine the tag, you will have to use a GET request like below

+     req = requests.get(server_url)
+     url_dict = req.json()
+     print(url_dict)

+      then see where the desired flatmap falls in the dictionary

     get_url_dict: retrieves the Accept header, giving details on max zoom, min zoom, and bounds

     get_model_id: retrieves the unique id attached to the flatmap, used in the url